Guide Speculative

 Our Advice

 Don’t pre-order blindly.
-Wait for the edition details, compare the bonuses, and decide whether early access or a steelbook is worth the premium to you.
-The standard $70 edition will give you the full game — everything else is gravy.
+Wait for the edition details, compare the bonuses, and decide whether early access or a steelbook is worth the premium.
+The standard $70 edition will give you the full game.

 Share